userdev265scratchandpython/winstaller/README.md

 part 3 : lign 44-47
 part 4 : lign 56-57
 ```
+mistakes are in the app, this is not fully wanned but please do with it

 **I - Informations**
   Winstaller is a tool to create app installers that are automated, it will not use existing ones and will not auto-package your app